SNEWS2/sntools/doc/paper.md

 # Acknowledgements
-We want to thank members of the Hyper-Kamiokande software, astrophysics and DAQ working groups as well as Yan-Jie Schnellbach for valuable discussions.
+We want to thank members of the Hyper-Kamiokande software, astrophysics and DAQ working groups for valuable discussions.
+We also want to thank Yan-Jie Schnellbach for advice on implementing the WATCHMAN detector and Gabriel Orebi Gann and Michael Wurm for advice on implementing the THEIA detector.

 # References